The accepted country procurement systems for use in in IDB-financed projects are: (download tables)

 México: (Only in Spanish)

-In addition to the questions and answers that follow below regarding the information available on this web site, we recommend that you visit the different sections and review the presentation titled IDB Business Opportunities.
+In addition to the questions and answers that follow below regarding the information available on this web site, we recommend that you complement your knowledge visiting other sections in it.

 Information on projects financed by IDB is available on the Projects web page in which you will be able to select search per Country, per Sector or in accordance with the Project Status: Preparation, Approved, Pending Implementation, Implementation, Completed, and Cancelled.
 All this information is also available through the IDB Application for mobile devices.